What are the requirements for admission?

 - Applicants must hold a bachelor's degree from an accredited college or university, or a master's degree in library and information science or a related field.

 - International applicants whose native language is not English must submit evidence of having passed the Test of English as a Foreign Language (TOEFL) with a score of 620 or higher (or 260 or higher for the computer-administered version; 104 or higher [at least a 25 in each section] for the IBT).
 The test can be administered in the student's home country but should be arranged at least one year before the applicant expects to begin the program.
 The IELTS test is also accepted with a minimum score of 7 in each section.
 Our School's Institution code is 1836.
 Language proficiency is also to be demonstrated through an interview with the Doctoral Studies Committee.
-In exception, circumstances where a student is admitted who does not meet these requirements, further steps may be required during their first year in the program to ensure student success.
+In exceptional circumstances, an applicant who does not meet these requirements may be admitted on limited status and will be required to take the English Placement Test (EPT) upon arrival to determine whether additional ESL coursework is necessary.

 How do I apply?